Daspy11/the-stu-art-v2/content/Things/Spot Health.md

+---
+created: 2025-01-04
+updated: 2025-01-04
+share: true
+---
 #seed

 # Spot Health

 [Spot](https://spotdx.com) is a diagnostics-as-a-service startup that helps makes diagnostics cheaper and faster.
-It was funded by [[./Y Combinator|Y Combinator]] in the W22 batch.
+It was funded by [[../../Y Combinator|Y Combinator]] in the W22 batch.

 Spot assembles its own at-home collection kits and aggregates multiple labs for testing.
 The result is moving faster, cheaper testing, and a much bigger testing menu than competitors.